Gawdl3y/discord-graf/manual/usage.md

 ```

 ## Permissions
-Every bot has an instance of [`BotPermissions`](../class/src/bot/permissions.js~BotPermissions.html) that contains handy methods for checking the permissions of a user on a server.
+Every bot has an instance of [`BotPermissions`](../class/src/bot/permissions.js~BotPermissions.html) as `bot.permissions` that contains handy methods for checking the permissions of a user on a server.
 There are three permissions:
 - Owner ([`isOwner`](../class/src/bot/permissions.js~BotPermissions.html#instance-method-isOwner)):
   Only the owner of the bot has this permission, and they have it in every server.